wellsjo/SuperSearch/README.md

-# search
+# SuperSearch

-Trying to create a faster version of [ag](https://github.com/ggreer/the_silver_searcher) by taking advantage of goroutines for directory scanning and file processing
+Attempting to create a faster grep tool in Go.

 ## Install
 ```bash